 Andrei Florescu is an award winning director and screenwriter who has studied film, television and digital media at the University of Glasgow, graduating in 2016.
 During his college years, in 2014, Andrei directed and wrote his first short film, selected at the Short Film Corner at the Cannes Film Festival as well as at festivals in the United States, Italy, Belgium, Brazil, Portugal and India ("Best Film" and "Best Original Soundtrack Nominee").
 In 2015, he founded TMFF - The Monthly Film Festival and two other international film festivals and a screenplay competition.
 In 2017, Andrei directed a short documentary that was selected, among others, at a BAFTA-qualifying competition.
 He has also been nominated and awarded for his screenwriting work.
-At the moment, he is working as a script supervisor on a feature film set to be released in 2019 and is directing his fourth short film.
+At the moment, he is working as a script supervisor on a feature film set to be released in 2019 and has just finished directing his fourth short film.

 Film Director, Critic and Reviewer

 Vlad Dorofte grew up with films and animations he would watch on a video player during childhood.
 Also photography enthusiast, he started taking photography lessons in 2007 and in 2008 he won the 1st prize at an online photo competition juried (among others) by Dinu Lazar, an acclaimed Romanian photographer.
 During University he posted film critic reviews on different cinema sites and film blogs.
 Between 2009 and until 2014 he dedicated himself to directing short films and founded his own film production company: Gorun Film.
 Among other works he has been involved in are assistant directing, editing, co-producing and screenwriting related projects.